 And what was that important lead-in?
 "Now the apostles and the believers who were in Judea heard that the Gentiles had also accepted the word of God.
-So by the time Peter went up to Jerusalem, the [true Jewish] believers were already upset.
+So by the time Peter went up to Jerusalem, the [true-blue Jewish] believers were already upset.
 When he arrived they criticized him, saying "Why did you go to foreigners and eat with them?"
 Criticized him.
-Raked him over the coals.
-Created a commission to look into his wrongdoing.
-The official church was abuzz with this rampant heresy!
+Accused him would be a more accurate description of their challenge.
+They probably even created a commission to look into his wrongdoing.
+The official church was pulling itself together to deal with this rampant heresy!

 But hold on a moment - let's put that in context.
 Recall that Peter stayed with Simon the tanner for some time and surprisingly that seems to have been ok with the uptight upright Christians in Jerusalem.
+We can only speculate why that was ok - could it have been because Simon would also have been a very wealthy man handsomely supporting the local synagogue?
 But to enter the home of a non-Jew?
 To actually eat with those ungodly people?
 Unbelievable!
 Intolerable!
 What was he thinking?
 He must give an accounting for this astounding behaviour.